sagaxyz/node-infra/docs/pegasus_architecture.md

 ## Orchestration
 We are relying on Kubernetes as an infrastructure orchestrator.
 On top of Kubernetes we have an application/chainlet level orchestration: Saga Controller (“controller”).
 The controller implements a standard control loop reading the state from SPC and changing the resources of the kubernetes cluster.
 The way a chainlet is deployed is defined by the chainlet template passed to the controller.
 As of right now, this template has a deployment, a pvc and a service.
 There are three typical use cases for the controller:
 - A new chainlet is created in SPC => The controller deploys the chainlet in the k8s cluster
-- A chainlet runs out of upsaga tokens => The controller deallocated the resources in the chainlet namespace
+- A chainlet runs out of upsaga tokens => The controller deallocates the resources in the chainlet namespace
-- A chainlet deployment is deleted/corrupted => The controller restores it based on the template if the chainlet is still online
+- A chainlet deployment is deleted/downscaled => The controller restores it based on the template if the chainlet is still online

 ## Implementation
 We are running an EKS cluster on AWS (managed Kubernetes).
 When started those are the main applications running.